gibbsoft/terraform-aws-ssmpfs/examples/example3.md

 ### Example 3 : Retrieving chunked files via Ansbile

-This terraform module's `value` output has the complete secret, however often you may wish to retrieve and reconstitute a chunked file via a configuration management tool, such as Ansible.
+This terraform module's `value` output has the complete secret which can easily be consumed by other modules, however you may wish to retrieve and reconstitute a chunked file via a configuration management tool, such as Ansible.

-This small example reaches into to SSM and pulls out all the child SSM params for an entry point, sorts them and joins them back together in the right order, which it then writes to a local file.
+This small example reaches into SSM and pulls out all the child SSM params for an entry point, sorts them and joins them back together in the right order, which it then writes to a local file.
 It leverages the [ssmpfs ansible role](https://galaxy.ansible.com/gibbsoft/ssmpfs).